Accreditation plays a key role in social sectors such as food, medical, environmental, and forensic science testing laboratories.

 To prepare your laboratory for audits, QSE Academy has created this succinct list of crucial points to remember.

-Types of ISO 17025 Accreditation Audits
+Types of ISO/IEC 17025 Accreditation Audits

 There are 2 types of audits that accreditation bodies can perform to diminish the risk of invalid creation of accreditation certificates.

 Likewise, audits can decrease the possibility of an inappropriate accreditation certificate.

 - Pre-assessment audits